 Sellers that operate facilities located in federal severe or extreme nonattainment areas for particulate matter and ozone are not eligible for the contract extensions described in this Resolution.

-New or amended contracts executed pursuant to this Resolution that extend the contract term length must follow the feedstock requirements of BioRAM 2.
+New or amended contracts executed pursuant to this Resolution that extend the contract term length must follow the feedstock requirements of BioRAM 2 for the extension period.

+Amendments to existing BioRAM 1 PPAs may incorporate the feedstock requirements of BioRAM 2.

+All contracts executed pursuant to Section 8388 of the Public Utilities Code must contain the monthly opt-out and events of default provisions described in part 2 of this Resolution as well as all other terms and conditions required by this Resolution.

+The Director of Energy Division may order the IOUs to go back into contract negotiations with an eligible seller if the parties are unable to execute an amended contract pursuant to this Resolution.

 D.17-12-007 requires that the investor owned utilities first seek the Commission’s permission before entering into any solicitations or bilateral contracts for RPS-eligible resources during the time period covered by their respective 2017 RPS Procurement Plans.

-It is reasonable to cap prices to prevent protracted contract negotiations and contain costs by removing incentives to hold out for a higher price.
+It is reasonable to set a per se reasonableness price benchmark to prevent protracted contract negotiations and contain costs by removing incentives to hold out for a higher price.

-It is reasonable to allow any procurement expenses incurred pursuant to this Resolution to be collected through the BioRAM non-bypassable charge authorized by the Commission in D.18-12-XXX.
+It is reasonable to allow any procurement expenses incurred pursuant to this Resolution to be collected through the BioRAM non-bypassable charge authorized by the Commission in D.18-12-003.